Amplifier installation guide

 Routing wire behind the dash

-Route wire behind the dash and secure it with plastic wire ties.
+When routing wire behind the dash, always secure it with plastic wire ties.
 Be sure that the wire doesn't interfere with any moving parts to ensure safe operation of vehicle.

 Making the power connections